9.00-9.15 Opening remarks

 Rebecca Carson is a Tutor at the Royal college of art, London.
 She is the author of the book Immanent externalities: The reproduction of life in capital.

-Jaka Vrščaj (University of Ljubljana) & Eva Drofenik (University of Ljubljana): Beseda, tehnika in kapital
+Jaka Vrščaj (University of Ljubljana) & Eva Drofenik (University of Ljubljana): Beseda, tehnika in kapital (Speech, technique and capital)

 The contribution takes as its point of departure the evolutionary theory of André Leroi-Gourhan, which is based on the thesis that with the appearance of new brain possibilities there begins a lightning rise of techniques that move along lines that so closely imitate phyletic evolution that they are in essence no different from a direct continuation of a general development of the species.
 We intuitively conceive of these exosomatic techniques as the noble fruits of human intelligence, but paradoxically intelligence is more a product of technique than technique is a product of intelligence.
 Thus, we will deal first with Leroi-Gourhan's theory and the understanding of human intelligence in contrast to animal intelligence, and then with technical objects in which epiphylogenetic memory is imprinted and externalised, and are therefore morphologically connected in the social structure and inseparable from speech.
 The human secretion of memory in the form of language represents the leap of human evolution from the anatomical body to the social body and speech continues its leap in the formation of cultures and ethnicities; at the same time, it represents the course of technical evolution from the technical integration of more or less specialised limbs to the elimination of organ-tools, a seemingly polar opposite process.
 A similar evolutionary leap in the innovation and diversification of technical objects from one organism to another occurs with the emergence and evolution of capitalism, which—as once man did—represents the driving force of technical development, but at the same time necessarily forms the area of coexistence of two seemingly opposite systems—speech and technique.
 In conclusion, the paper discusses the various modalities of the coexistence of speech and techniques within various socio-technical dispositifs, which take on new forms and carry various implications through the historical formation of capital.